Accessing nucleon transversity with one-point energy correlators

-Besides, since only charged $\pi^\pm$ Collins FFs are known, we apply a less inclusive version of our formula, where we replace the sum of all hadrons $\sum_{h}$ in eq.~\eqref{eq:FJF_ope} by the subset of hadron sharing some quantum number as $\sum_{h \in \mathbb{S}}$ \cite{Lee:2023tkr, Lee:2023npz, Li:2021zcf, Chen:2020vvp, Jaarsma:2023ell}.
-In this work, we only consider charged pion $\pi^\pm$ and present the SSAs $A_{UT}^{\sin(\phi_s - \phi_n)}$ in two approaches: \begin{itemize} \item A full evolution framework, where we parametrize the transversity PDF and Collins FF according to \cite{Kang:2015msa}, and retain the same collinear inputs as in that analysis: CT10nlo PDF \cite{Lai:2010vv} and DSS NLO FF~\cite{deFlorian:2014xna}. \item The JAM3D-22 global QCD analysis~\cite{Gamberg:2022kdb}, where the TMD functions are modeled by Gaussian ansätze, while the corresponding collinear components evolve via the DGLAP equation. \end{itemize}
+Furthermore, since only charged $\pi^\pm$ Collins FFs are known, we apply a less inclusive version of our formula, replacing the sum over all hadrons $\sum_{h}$ in ~\cref{eq:FJF_ope,eq:FJF_ope_Collins} with a subset of hadrons sharing the same quantum numbers, $\sum_{h \in \mathbb{S}}$~\cite{Lee:2023tkr, Lee:2023npz, Li:2021zcf, Chen:2020vvp, Jaarsma:2023ell}.
+In this work, we only consider charged pions $\pi^\pm$ and present the SSAs $A_{UT}^{\sin(\phi_s - \phi_n)}$ in two approaches: \begin{itemize} \item \textit{TMD evolution framework}: The full TMD evolution formalism given in~\cref{eq:FJF_ope,eq:FJF_ope_Collins} at NLL accuracy, where we parametrize the transversity PDF and Collins FF according to \cite{Kang:2015msa}, and retain the same collinear inputs as in that analysis: CT10nlo PDF \cite{Lai:2010vv} and NLO DEHSS FF~\cite{deFlorian:2014xna}. \item \textit{JAM3D framework}: The approach of the JAM3D-22 global analysis \cite{Gamberg:2022kdb}.
+Here, the Sudakov exponentiation (with Fourier transform) in Eqs.~(8) and (9) is replaced by a Gaussian modeling of the transverse momentum dependence, and the corresponding collinear components are evolved using Dokshitzer-Gribov-Lipatov-Altarelli-Parisi equations. \end{itemize}

 In \cref{fig: pT bands}, we present SSA $A_{UT}^{\sin(\phi_s - \phi_n)}$ as a function of jet transverse momentum $p_T$ at $\sqrt{s} = 510~ {\rm GeV}$, computed using both the JAM3D-22 and full evolution frameworks.
 The evolved prediction that is based on the global fit of \cite{Kang:2015msa} yields systematically smaller asymmetries compared to the JAM3D-22 result.
 We also analyze the uncertainties originating from two key sources: the transversity PDFs and the Collins FFs.
 In both approaches, we observe that the dominant source of uncertainty arises from the Collins function, while the transversity contribution plays a comparatively smaller role.